 The Controlled Environment Agriculture Innovation Center is a joint project between Virginia Tech and the Institute for Advanced Learning and Research (IALR).
 By developing strategic partnerships with both industry and academia, the goal of the Innovation Center is to conduct research and educational programming to develop, promote and advance the controlled environment agriculture sector in the U.S. and internationally.

-The partnership will bring together industry, academia and producers to create an advanced Controlled Environment Agriculture Innovation Center as a demonstration site and agricultural technology training center.
+A demonstration site and agricultural technology training center, the Controlled Environment Agriculture Innovation Center brings together industry, academia and producers.
 The overall goal centers on diversifying agribusiness in Southern Virginia as well as increasing net farm income and profitability for both existing and new farmers.

 Benefits of Controlled Environment Agriculture

 Controlled environmental agriculture helps protect plants from disease and stress while providing ideal growing conditions for high-quality, quick-to-harvest food products – sometimes in as fast as two weeks depending on the crop.
 In addition to hydroponic and soilless systems/production systems, the Innovation Center utilizes data management, sensors and vertical structures to ensure ideal distribution of water, energy, capital and labor.
 Plus, strict entry protocols prevent pests.
 Together these factors result in a high-quality, consistent product with significantly more harvests than outdoor conventional production methods.
 Other advantages of controlled environmental agriculture include uniform, year-round production, potentially pesticide-free agriculture and greatly reduced land and water requirements.

 technology & team